Heavy storms are one of the most stunning yet terrifying wonders at sea. Such weather disturbances claimed the lives of many ships.

 And when the swell is at your side, the rolling becomes worse.
 In some cases, it capsizes the vessel.

 If not, you’ll get drifted until you get aground.
-This is worse since the heavy waves will keep on pounding your ship until your ship literally breaks or the storm passes.
+This is worse since the heavy waves will keep on pounding you until your ship literally breaks or the storm eases.

 Keeping the Waves Against the Bow

 In ship construction, we learned that the strongest part of the ship is the bow.
 As we can see, the frames here are designed closer to each other.